ResonantDevotion/ReadMeGenerator/README.md

 ## Installation
 The steps required to install this application are:
-To install just type in 'node index' into your integrated terminal and follow the question prompts.
-It may help to have some ideas in mind before you start!
+Install VS code

 ## Usage
 To use the app follow these instructions:
-To install just type in 'node index' into your integrated terminal and follow the question
+To use just type in 'node index' into your integrated terminal and follow the question prompts.
+It may help to have some ideas in mind before you start!

 ## Licence
 This application is covered by the MIT licence.